hemantbfullstack/AITutorMVP1/SETUP.md

 **Common Windows Issues Fixed:**
 - ✅ `ENOTSUP: operation not supported on socket 0.0.0.0:5000` - Server now automatically uses `localhost` for local development
 - ✅ `NODE_ENV not recognized` - Use `cross-env` command as shown above
+- ✅ **Login issues** - Don't add `REPLIT_DOMAINS` to your .env file.
+The app automatically creates a local dev user for you.

 ## Notes